International Jewish conspiracy: United States

-In "The International Jew: The World's Foremost Problem", American industrialist Henry Ford largely recycled the Protocols and did more than any other American to promote them.
+In The International Jew: The World's Foremost Problem, American industrialist Henry Ford largely recycled the Protocols and did more than any other American to promote them.
 During the First Red Scare, United States Congress investigated the veracity of the Protocols.
-The Protocols of the Elders of Zion were well received by some conservative evangelicals in the 1920s and 1930s.
+The Protocols of the Elders of Zion were well-received by some conservative evangelicals in the 1920s and 1930s.
 However, even those evangelicals who believed that there was an international Jewish conspiracy against Christianity did not consider themselves anti-Jewish and hoped that Jews would convert to Christianity.
 By the end of the 1930s, the belief in an international Jewish conspiracy came to be discredited in conservative evangelical circles as it was seen as inconsistent with world events, especially the rise of Nazi Germany.

+In the early 1990s, Christian televangelist Pat Robertson's book The New World Order was criticized by The New York Review of Books, the Anti-Defamation League, and others for his apparent promotion of the conspiracy.
+Robertson was said to have "relied on the work of Nesta Webster and Eustace Mullins".

 In 2020, pro-Trump campaigner Mary Ann Mendoza was removed from the schedule of the Republican National Convention after she retweeted a thread asserting a Jewish conspiracy to take over the world.
 In 2021, it was reported that almost half of QAnon followers believed that there is a Jewish plot to take over the world.